DM41X User Manual

 You can also end USB disk mode by pressing or ON key on the calculator followed by ENTER key for confirmation, but be sure all data are flushed to disk first.

-The last two points 'Eject device' and eventually 'Press or ON key on calculator' if USB disk mode doesn’t end automatically are important to avoid unsaved data and possible FAT disk corruption!
+The last two points "Eject device" and eventually "Press or ON key on calculator" if USB disk mode doesn’t end automatically are important to avoid unsaved data and possible FAT disk corruption!

 For Windows users